soumamazu/Reddits/Westworld_2.md

 A voice from within - "*For in that sleep of death what dreams may come.*"
 She feels all her vengeance melting away.
 She feels her eyelids getting heavy.
 # Chapter IV
+"Survival of the fittest.
+That's it."
+Her eyes light up.
+Judging his puzzled expression, she continues -- "You see that's how everything on this earth ever survived.
+The fish grew legs, the giraffe elongated its neck.
+Every species changed its appearance, in order to survive.
+It's our time.
+It's time we realize that we need to either adapt, or perish."
+He asks, still as puzzled as ever --
+"But, those changes took years, decades.
+We don't have that much time.
+How do you suggest we start developing filters in our lungs in a matter of a couple of years?"
+"We already have."
+# Chapter V
+Maeve wakes up to the smell of blueberry pancakes.
+A calm, yet excited male voice comes from the kitchen.
+"Wake up, honey.
+It's our 10th anniversary.
+I made you breakfast in bed."